tlwilliams895/lchs/src/chapters/loops/infinite-loops.rst

 .. admonition:: Tip

-   When this happens to you, typing ``control-c`` will usually force your program to stop.
+   When this happens to you, holding down ``control-c`` will usually force your program to stop.

 Infinite loops are usually created from small typos or missing statements.
 These mistakes set up a situation where the ending condition cannot be reached.

-.. admonition:: Examples
+.. admonition:: Example

    Here's another infinite while loop.
 The program is supposed to print a decreasing total until that total reaches 0.